 Students should opt for fixed interest rates while taking an education loan.
 As interest rates can change and thus affect their EMIs.
 If they have already opted for a floating rate of interest, we suggest you understand interest fluctuations and plan for increment.

-Students should also understand the pre-payment policy of the lender and then take decisions on prepaying the loan or not.
+Students should also understand the repayment of education loan policy of the lender and then take decisions on prepaying the loan or not.

 What are the Pitfalls of Using a Longer Repayment Loan Tenure Extension?